MarceauKa/shaark/readme.md

 Then run `php artisan shaarli:install` (for interactive installation) or `php artisan migrate --seed` (with default data).
 Default user is `admin@example.fr` with password `secret`.

-## Global privacy

-If you don't want your content being publicy accessible, update the `.env` file and set `APP_PRIVATE` to `true`.
-Alternatively, you can update this preference once application is installed from settings section.

 ## Archiving

 Each link you share can be archived the way you want: